Dunkl Operators for Arbitrary Finite Groups: Introduction

 Our paper is organized as follows.
 In the next section we begin by reviewing for the reader's convenience some background material on quantum differential calculus with an emphasis on finite groups, quantum principal bundles, quantum connections and quantum covariant derivatives.
 We also give a new, quite general definition of quantum Dunkl connections, that generalizes the definition in \cite{DS}.
 In Section~3 we discuss the motivating example from \cite{DS} of the Dunkl operators associated with a Coxeter group acting on $\mathbb{R}^n$.
 In Section~4 we introduce a discrete geometry of points and lines in a finite set.
 This {\em cyclic geometry} is at the heart of the structure we wish to study.
 Our results come in Section~5 where we present a new construction, which enables us to define {\em cyclic Dunkl connections} for a quite large class of quantum principal bundles, including those with a quantum "total space" manifold having a finite structure group.
 We compute the curvature of these connections and then, under certain general conditions, we prove that the curvature is zero in many cases of interest or, more generally, is equal to the curvature of the initial background geometry.
 We also prove that these cyclic Dunkl connections possess an important multiplicative property.

 As our main illustration, we explain in Section~6 how complex reflection groups and their associated Dunkl operators as introduced in \cite{dunkl-opdam} are included in this picture.
+In Section~7, we sketch a construction of a simple yet instructive class of examples of quantum principal bundles and their cyclic Dunkl connections, based on Cuntz algebras.
+These examples work with arbitrary finite groups, and are such that both the base manifold and the bundle are truly quantum objects.

 The paper ends with three Appendices.
 In Appendix~A, having an independent interest, we analyze properties of an underlying geometrical structure, a kind of primitive cyclic geometry.
 This structure is associated to the space of left-invariant elements of a bicovariant, $*$-covariant first-order differential calculus over a finite group, and it is closely related to the properties of quantum Dunkl connections.
 Appendix~B presents some definitions, while Appendix~C is a technical proof.